farukhasan/credit-risk-ml-modelling/README.md

 # Credit Scorecard Development Framework

-A comprehensive implementation of credit risk modeling that combines traditional scorecarding techniques with modern machine learning approaches.
+An implementation of credit risk modeling that combines traditional scorecarding techniques with modern machine learning approaches.
 This project demonstrates the complete development lifecycle of a production-ready credit scoring system, addressing both statistical rigor and regulatory compliance requirements in the financial services industry.

 ## Project Overview